 – Sanitized with `trim()` + `toLowerCase()`.

-- Organized the priority order for fallback from session metadata to subscription metadata.
+– Organized fallback priority from session metadata to subscription metadata.

-- Logged the entire update payload as JSON.stringify (for future debugging).
+– Logged the entire update payload with `JSON.stringify` (for future debugging).

-Lesson Learned: `.env.local` and Vercel environment variables are separate worlds.
-Don't infer cloud state from local file values.
-Confirming API Key mode: LIVE/TEST in Vercel's runtime logs is the only correct approach.
+Lesson learned: `.env.local` and Vercel environment variables are different worlds.
+Don’t infer cloud state from local file values.
+Checking API Key mode: LIVE/TEST in Vercel’s runtime logs is the only correct approach.

 Session 51: Big Cleanup with Parallel Agents + Ghost Busting